Ricotta pasta is made with simple ingredients that come together to create a delicious and easy pasta recipe.

 Fresh basil: This aromatic herb adds a pop of freshness and color.

 Start by cooking the pasta in a large pot of salted water.

-While the pasta is cooking, in a large bowl combine the ricotta cheese, parmesan cheese, salt and pepper, and lemon zest.
+While the pasta is cooking, combine the ricotta cheese, parmesan cheese, salt and pepper, and lemon zest in a large bowl.

-Using a whisk or fork, mix well until all ingredients are incorporated together.
+Mix well with a whisk or fork until all ingredients are incorporated.